David Soul: Career

 In 2003, he appeared (as himself) in the first series of the BBC's Little Britain.
 In 2004, he appeared in Agatha Christie's Poirot – Death on the Nile in the role of Andrew Pennington (he had also starred in the 1989 film adaptation of Christie's Appointment with Death).
 Soul was a guest on the BBC's Top Gear.
 He was one of the fastest drivers to have appeared on the show, finishing the lap in 1:54:00, but managed to break the car's gearbox (and subsequently a backup car's) very close to the finish.

-On July 12, 2004, he took over playing the role of Jerry Springer in Jerry Springer - The Opera at the Cambridge Theatre in London, televised by the BBC in 2005.
+On July 12, 2004, he took over playing the role of Jerry Springer in Jerry Springer: The Opera at the Cambridge Theatre in London, televised by the BBC in 2005.
 He returned to the West End in 2006, playing Mack in a new production of Jerry Herman's musical Mack and Mabel at the Criterion Theatre.
 The production co-starred Janie Dee and was directed by John Doyle.
-He also appeared in the TV series Dalziel & Pascoe (Game of Soldiers).
+He also appeared in the TV series Dalziel & Pascoe ("A Game of Soldiers").
 He had a brief cameo in the 2004 movie version of Starsky & Hutch, alongside original co-star Paul Michael Glaser.

 In August 2008, Soul appeared in the reality TV talent show-themed television series Maestro on BBC Two mentored by Natalia Luis-Bassa.

 He appeared with Fred Ward and Willem Dafoe in the film Farewell directed by Christian Carion, which received its U.S. release in 2010.

-In June 2012, Soul made a one-week appearance with Jerry Hall at the Gaiety Theatre, Dublin in a reprise of the Pulitzer Prize-nominated play by A.R.
-Gurney, Love Letters.
-On July 29, 2012, Soul appeared in an episode of the British television detective drama series Lewis, playing a murder victim.
-He was also featured in the hit album by Fosseytango, singing on the track "Landlord".
-In 2013, Soul appeared in a cameo role in the Scottish film Filth lip-syncing his own recording of "Silver Lady".
+In June 2012, Soul made a one-week appearance with Jerry Hall at the Gaiety Theatre, Dublin, in a reprise of the Pulitzer Prize-nominated play by A. R. Gurney, Love Letters.
+On July 29, 2012, he appeared in an episode of the British television detective drama series Lewis, playing a murder victim.
+In 2013, Soul appeared in the Scottish film Filth, singing "Silver Lady".
 In 2014, Soul appeared in a British television commercial for National Express singing "Silver Lady" while driving a coach.